FCE Speaking - structure, examples, how to score higher

 Part 1 of FCE Speaking focuses on your ability to talk about topics of general interest, such as your work or studies, how you spend your free time, or your plans for the future — something you are familiar with.
 In this part, the interlocutor asks each candidate two or three questions.
 You are expected to listen to what the other candidate says as well as the questions asked.
 The reason is that you might be asked the same question (e.g., “And what about you?”).
 However, this part does not involve direct communication between candidates.
 FCE Speaking Part 1 is about two minutes long.

 Keep your answers fairly short — two or three sentences should be enough.
-Always stick to the topic you get.
+Stick to the topic you get in your question.
 Your answers should sound natural — do not use any memorised responses.
 Such answers are easy to spot and can often lead to a lower mark.
 Rehearsed answers might also not be about the question asked, as there is considerable variety in questions, even though the range of topics is quite limited.

 For better or worse, there are no helpful phrases or tricks for FCE Speaking Part 1, as this part tests your general ability to talk about familiar topics.
 You might want to see it as a warm-up before the more challenging parts of FCE Speaking.